 You are required to submit official transcripts of academic record, officially certified copy of the diploma and diploma supplements (when available) bearing the seal of the institution and signature of the registrar or other appropriate official.
 These transcripts and diploma supplements should be in the original language and in English, as a certified English translation.
 Note that a translation cannot be submitted in lieu of the original records; the original records must be submitted as well.

 Transcripts of academic record are to be submitted as follows:

 A complete scanned version (clear and readable, colour or black and white) should be uploaded and submitted as a PDF file together with your online application (see above).
 Make sure to include the transcript legend (often found on the reverse page of the transcript).
 Please include your name in the file name along with a descriptive title, for example: Jane_Smith_transcripts.pdf

 The official, original hard copy should be mailed directly to:

 Application documents should not be sent to any other address at AUI or to any other EnCHiL consortium partner.

 English Language Proficiency

-The EnCHiL programme is taught in English, so if you are not a native English speaker you need to demonstrate proficiency in English by either taking a language test or submit information about previous studies in English.
+The EnCHiL programme is taught in English, so if you are not a native English speaker you need to demonstrate proficiency in English.
+This can be done by either taking a language test or submitting information about previous studies in English.
 You need to upload proofs that you meet those requirements and those can be proven in three different ways:

-Non-native English speaking applicants can also demonstrate proficiency in English by means of an internationally recognised test, e.g. TOEFL, IELTS or equivalent (level 6).
+Non-native English speaking applicants can also demonstrate their proficiency in English by means of an internationally recognised test (e.g. TOEFL, IELTS or equivalent, level 6):

 Online studies or studies completed on offshore campuses outside the accepted countries cannot be used to indicate language skills, even if the degree-awarding institution is located in one of the accepted countries.